opendatasoft/ods-documentation-landing-page/ods-tutorial/source/tutorials/dashboard/index.rst

 .. rst-class:: block-step

-    13 _ Go back to the back office, to continue to edit your OpenDataSoft content page.
+    13 + Go back to the back office, to continue to edit your OpenDataSoft content page.

 .. rst-class:: block-step

-    14 _ Paste your table visualization widget code at the right place, between the div class="ods-box" tag (see step 6).
+    14 + Paste your table visualization widget code at the right place, between the ``<div class="ods-box">`` tag (see step 6).
 If you used the same dataset as in this tutorial, you should have the following code:

 .. code-block:: html